crewesleo/SeisElastic2D/README.md

-For any concern about this package, please feel free to contact Wenyong Pan by davincicugb@gmail.com
+For any concern about this package, please feel free to contact Wenyong Pan via davincicugb@gmail.com